 - Tips: If driving, take change for the car park.

 The easiest way by far is by car (if you are coming from far away).
-If you don’t have a car (I actually don’t, but have found myself a boyfriend with a car), it is possible by public transport, but takes a bit of work.
+If you don’t have a car (I don’t have a car, but have found myself a boyfriend with one), it is possible by public transport, but takes a bit of work.

 Car: Google map Swanage and follow the directions 😉

-Train and bus: The big main train line through Dorset is South Western Rail.
+Train: The big main train line through Dorset is South Western Rail.
 If you are coming from London, you can take a direct train from London Waterloo or Clapham Junction to Bournemouth, Pool or Wareham.
 Journey time varies, but you are looking at something around 2 – 2.5 hours, give or take a bit.
-Then from there, you take the bus.
+Then from there, you take the bus:

-Map of the circular walk to Old Harry Rocks via Swanage and Studland
+Map of the circular walk to Old Harry Rocks from Swanage

 Map for the short walk from Studland to Old Harry Rocks

-A guide to the circular walk from Swanage to Old Harry Rocks and back via Studland
+Route description: Circular walk from Swanage to Old Harry Rocks

 Walking along the coastline, you will pass the very typical colourful English seaside beach huts.
 At first you can walk along the path, however this will at some point disappear and you will walk on sand for a bit.